Mahmoud-Mourad-Dev/008-Solidity-Function-type/README.md

 contract ContractB {
     // Function to call an external function in another contract function callExternalFunction(address contractAddress, uint a, uint b) public  returns (uint) {
-        // Define a variable to hold the external function function (uint, uint) external returns (uint) externalFunc;
+        //  defines a variable externalFunc that refers to an external function function (uint, uint) external returns (uint) externalFunc;

         // Assign the external function from ContractA